-The principal applicant has not submitted language proficiency test results with the application and/or submitted language proficiency test results that are more than two years old; The principal applicant has not submitted evidence of a job offer issued by an eligible New Brunswick employer.
+- The principal applicant has not submitted language proficiency test results with the application and/or submitted language proficiency test results that are more than two years old; - The principal applicant has not submitted a valid Canadian educational credential or a completed foreign educational equivalency assessment (i.e. Educational Credential Assessment ECA report) issued by an organization or professional body designated by IRCC.
+The ECA must be less than five years old; and/or - The principal applicant has not submitted evidence of a job offer issued by an eligible New Brunswick employer.